Program Learning Outcome Assessment

-- Be aligned with both course-level and institution-level learning outcomes.
+- Align with both course-level and institution-level learning outcomes.

-Ideas for program-level student learning outcomes can come from a review of one or many sources:
+Ideas for program learning outcomes can come from a review of one or many sources:

 - Course-level student learning outcomes.

 - Complimentary departments/programs within the same institution or departments/programs in the same discipline at other institutions.